americanexpress/react-albus/README.md

 * `step` (object): Describes the current step with structure: `{ id: string }`.
 * `steps` (array): Array of `step` objects in the order they were declared within `<Steps>`.
 * `history` (object): The backing [`history`](https://github.com/ReactTraining/history#properties) object.
+* `preserveQuery` (boolean): Whether or not to preserve the query string when navigating between steps.
 * `next()` (function): Moves to the next step in order.
 * `previous()` (function): Moves to the previous step in order.
 * `go(n)` (function): Moves `n` steps in history.